domsim1/ghoul/docs/learn.md

 ## Generator Functions

-With the power of closures comes the ability to create generator function.
-Generator function are useful for creating a lazy evaluation iterator that can be used with generic for.
+With the power of closures comes the ability to create generator functions.
+Generator functions are useful for creating lazy evaluation iterators that can be used with generic for loops.

 Example: